 In addition, a history major must successfully pass the Department of History Comprehensive Examination and complete a "Senior Learning Statement."
-Students interested in graduate training in history are strongly urged to take HIS 463, Seminar in History, if they plan to request departmental support in graduate school applications.
 It is recommended that a student achieve a balance among European, American, and non-Western courses.
-It is also strongly recommended that a serious history major take more than the absolute minimum hours required.
+It is also strongly recommended that a history major take more than the absolute minimum hours required.
 Special programs may be designed for the student seeking a double college major, such as business-history, art-history, sociology-history, political science-history, psychology-history, etc.

-History Major in the Lifelong Learning Program (Evening/Weekend)
+History Major in the Lifelong Learning Program